Orphan Black (comic book): Series 2: Helsinki

+The second series follows Finnish clone Veera "MK" Suominen and shows the events leading up to the extermination of six European clones in September 2001.
+It is effectively a prequel to the introduction of MK in season 4 of the television series.

+Issue #1: The Chaos Strategy

+The first issue of the series was released in November 2015.

+Issue #2: Code Duplication

+The second issue of the series was released in December 2015.

+Issue #3: Fail-Safe Redundancy

+The third issue of the series was released in January 2016.

+Issue #4: False Positive Error

+The fourth issue of the series was released in February 2016.

+Issue #5: Kill Switch

+The fifth issue of the series was released in March 2016.

 Series 3: Deviations

+Deviations is an alternate take on the series, showing how events would have unfolded if the characters took different actions.
+There were six issues in this series.

 Series 4: Crazy Science

 Crazy Science would have taken place after the end of the fifth season of the TV series.
 It would have starred Cosima and Delphine traveling around the world to cure 274 Leda clones while also falling even more in love.
 However, the series was cancelled in June 2018 due to low orders from comic shops.
 Due to an early printing deadline, the first issue was still released in July.

 Tie-ins to the television series

 The comic book miniseries was conceived as a way to convey information about the clones' pasts and childhoods without interrupting the fast pace of the television series.
 It is presented as an expanded universe that offers off-screen events not shown in the episodes.
 The comic books tie directly into the events of the show's first season in order to ground the comics into the already-established universe.
 The miniseries presents the audience with the opportunity to better understand the emotions, thoughts, and feelings that underlie the characters of the television series.